edisoncsi/testNttDataAcounts/README.md

   2. Unzip the project at your desired location
   3. Open the project into intellij

 ## Test API in Postman

+In the project folder run database:

+    docker-compose up -d

+## Test API in Postman

 Lad file PruebaNttData.postman_collection.json in postman